koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 > impl...

-I've created an object by passing the argument and returned it.
-So the type errors has gone.
+OK, type errors has gone.

 But the test is still failing.

-So I imeplement to be able to create a file.
+So I imeplement to create a file.
 Let's implement this into `commitMount`.
-Our `finalizeInitialChildren` returns `true` so we can guarantee that the function is always called.
+Our `finalizeInitialChildren` returns `true` so `commitMount` is always called.

 ```ts
   const { rootPath } = instance.rootContainerInstance;